bcnmy/examples/nextjs-quickstart/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+This tutorial creates a biconomy nexus smart account on the Base Sepolia chain and executes a simple transaction.

 ## Getting Started

-1. Enter the private key to the index.ts file.
+1. Enter the `privateKey` to the index.ts file.
 2. Transfer some eth to the smart account address on base sepolia and save.

 ```bash